 The single-entry tourist visa cost is 50 USD per person valid for 90 days.
 Available for application online via the Ministry of Internal Affairs immigration portal.
 Now the online system is undergoing maintenance and expect your application might not be successful right away.
 The alternative way is to get you a reliable agency and apply at no extra cost.
 Though, some will charge you an additional 20 USD to do so.

-Also, yellow fever certificate for all travelers from 9 month of age.
-Be aware of malaria in many parts of Uganda especially Murchison falls, Kidepo, Bwindi and in Kampala capital city.
-There are several ways to prevent yourself whilst on safari such as taking anti-malaria drugs, seeking medical advice from your doctor, insect repellant and sleeping under mosquito net.
+A yellow fever certificate is required for all travelers up from 9 month of age.
+Be aware of Malaria in many parts of Uganda especially Murchison falls, Kidepo, Bwindi and in Kampala capital city.
+There are several ways to prevent yourself whilst on safari such as taking anti-malaria drugs, seeking medical advice from your doctor, insect repellent and sleeping under a mosquito net.

 The Center for Disease Control classifies Uganda as having risk of Hepatitis A and B. Infants of 6 and above for A and all ages for B should prevent themselves.